 We recognize that recovery occurs on many levels.
-In order for a person to fully emerge from the vicious cycle of addiction and be protected against relapse, they must receive treatment that addresses their physical, mental, emotional and even spiritual health needs.
+In order for a person to fully emerge from the vicious cycle of addiction and be protected against relapse, they must receive treatment that addresses their physical, mental, emotional, and even spiritual health needs.

-The Dangers Of Unsupervised Detox
+The Dangers of Unsupervised Drug Detox

-Detox Under Our Compassionate Care
+Detox From Drugs Under Our Compassionate Care

 At times, you may feel very overwhelmed or experience anxiety, which is one reason why seeking a medically-supervised treatment is so essential.
-In addition to providing medical support, we have counselors standing by that can offer you distractions, provide you with companionship during this daunting time and address any worries you might have, while in turn, preparing you for the next step.
+In addition to providing medical support, we have counselors standing by that can offer you distractions, provide you with companionship during this daunting time, and address any worries you might have, while in turn preparing you for the next step.
 At our detox facility we aim to make this process as painless as possible by providing as much support as we can.
 Our compassionate medical professionals will be with you every step of the way.

 Due to the strain that the chemical components of the drugs or alcohol placed on you, some of your body’s delicate systems are not processing correctly.
 When you use these substances, your body’s physiology and neurochemistry are altered.
 In the latter case, your brain’s very chemistry has changed.
 Certain neurotransmitters, important chemical messengers within your brain, have adapted to the influx of the drug within your system.